mrtstr/obsidian/network/transmission control protocol (TCP).md

 - length between 20 and 60 Byte

 #### source [[port]] adress (2 Byte)
-A 16-bit field that holds the port address of the application that is sending the data segment.
+- [[port]] address of the application that is sending the data segment

 #### destination [[port]] adress (2 Byte)
-A 16-bit field that holds the port address of the application in the host that is receiving the data segment.
+- [[port]] address of the application in the host that is receiving the data segment

 #### sequence number (4 Byte)
 - consecutively number of the segments